H-Studio logo

 • Who needs to be able to maintain the system in 12 months?

-Teams that answer these questions before picking a tech stack almost always end up with a more pragmatic architecture than teams that start with frameworks, cloud services and service topologies.
+Teams that answer these before picking a tech stack almost always end up with a more pragmatic architecture than teams that start with frameworks, cloud services, and service topologies.

-For scalable backend systems one principle holds: architecture shouldn't reflect what the team can do today, but what the product needs to do in two years — without requiring a full rewrite for it.
+For scalable backend systems one principle holds: architecture shouldn't reflect what the team can do today, but what the product needs to do in two years — without a full rewrite to get there.

 CriterionWhat it actually means